We'll tell you what's nearby

 It looks like you are in .
 We think that you will enjoy these places that are close to your location.

 Almost two years on from storm Arwen, Forestry England are pleased to report that good progress continues on storm recovery work across Northumberland’s forests.

 The following diversions and closures are currently in place at Kielder Water & Forest Park:

 Kielder Water & Forest Park features miles of beautiful trails, including forest walks for all the family and dedicated mountain bike tracks.
-The Lakeside Way is a 26 mile multi-user trail, suitable for walkers, cyclists, horse riders and wheelchair users, that encircles the shimmering shoreline of Kielder Water.
+The Lakeside Way (currently closed due to storm damage) is a 26 mile multi-user trail, suitable for walkers, cyclists, horse riders and wheelchair users, that encircles the shimmering shoreline of Kielder Water.

 A haven for wildlife, Kielder Water & Forest Park is also home to around 50% of England’s native red squirrel population.
 In 2009 three chicks were born to a record breaking osprey couple - the first birds for at least 200 years to successfully raise chicks in Northumberland.
 You can also spot a range of rare and special wildlife including the pipistrelle bat, roe deer, salmon otter and water voles.

 For many years ospreys were seen passing through Kielder without stopping, always on the way north to more long-standing nesting sites in Scotland.
 As more and more of the best nesting spots were taken it was just a matter of time before they stayed south of the border.
 To encourage this, Forestry England installed a number of platforms around the Forest.
 This paid off, as following an absence of about 200 years in Northumberland, ospreys returned to nest at Kielder in 2009.
 By 2019 Kielder Forest was home to six breeding pairs of ospreys.